 22. Memorise a poem

 There's something so powerful about teaching yourself to remember something challenging.
-Encourage your class to memorize either a poem you assign or one of their choice (with some length requirements, as needed).
+Encourage your class to memorise either a poem you assign or one of their choice (with some length requirements, as needed).
 Have them recite their poems to the class in a poetry reading!

 23. Write an ice cream poem